Dallas Bar Association Builds 25th & 26th Habitat For Humanity Homes

 The Dallas Bar Association normally raises funds for, and builds, one house per year.
 This year, in honor of building its 25th Habitat home, the DBA has partnered with AT&T to build not one, but two Habitat homes.

 “AT&T is delighted to have been a part of the DBA Home Project, and is proud to help provide a second opportunity for home ownership to a deserving family,” said Mr. McAtee.

-The Habitat families invest in their new homes putting hundreds of hours of their own labor or “sweat equity” into them, working alongside volunteers and other Habitat homeowners.
+The Habitat families invest in their new homes putting hundreds of hours of their own labor or “sweat equity” into them.
+They work alongside volunteers and other Habitat homeowners during the build.
 In addition, the family assumes an affordable monthly mortgage payment.

 The DBA is proud to dedicate these homes to two deserving families—the Campos family and the Reh Meh family.
 The Campos family consists of Jose and Francisa and their children Danilo (8), Darwin (5) and Angelique (3).
 Jose is a painter for the Irving Independent School District and Francisca stays home with their children.
-After living in a crowded apartment for eight years, the children are so excited about having a new home and what it means to them—having beds and their own backyard .
+After living in a crowded apartment for eight years, the children are so excited about having a new home.
+For them, they look forward to having beds and their own backyard .

 The Reh Meh family consists of Pray Rey and Len and their children Poe (12) Pray (8) and Nga (6).
 Pray works for Standard Meat Company and Len stays home with their children.
 Everyone is looking forward to having a nice-sized living room to watch television.
 “Owning a home will be a big change from living in an apartment.
 We will have more space to just enjoy family.”

 DBA Home Project Committee